CV: Dr Sage Brice

 Animating Nonrepresentational Landscapes – presentation at RGS-IBG Annual Conference 2018, Cardiff

-Transindividuation and trans individuation: towards an (im)personal politics for relational landscape geographies – presentation at Annual Meeting of AAG 2018, New Orleans
+Transindividuation and trans individuation: towards an (im)personal politics for relational landscape geographies – presentation at AAG Annual Meeting, New Orleans

-2017 Thinking Ecologies: drawing cross-disciplinary encounters in contested wetland landscapes – presentation at RGS-IBG Annual Conference 2017, London
+2017 Thinking Ecologies: drawing cross-disciplinary encounters in contested wetland landscapes – presentation at RGS-IBG Annual Conference, London

-2016 Watery lives: Drawing multi-species narratives from field and archive – presentation at RGS-IBG Annual Conference 2016, London
+2016 Watery lives: Drawing multi-species narratives from field and archive – presentation at RGS-IBG Annual Conference, London

 2015 An Exercise in Deliberate Anthropomorphism – ‘Invisible Landscapes’ seminar, OSR Projects, Somerset